8 out of 10 customers expect to receive a welcome message after they sign up for a mailing list.

 I find it a little bit too overwhelming with different kinds of information (a search field, and too much information about the delivery voucher).

-However, I like the way they introduce the benefits of becoming a member of their community.
+However, I like their welcome greeting message and the way they introduce the benefits of becoming a member of their community.

 #2.
 Tell Your Story